renukakul/aipowered-email/README.md

 ### shadcn-ui
 - Integrated `shadcn-ui` for a streamlined component library, enhancing UI development with pre-built components and styles.

-## Current Status

-- The default configuration for the T3 Stack has been successfully initialized.
-- `shadcn-ui` has been added, and the basic setup is complete.
-- The project is ready for further development, including feature implementation and styling enhancements.

-## Next Steps

-As we move forward, we will:
-1. Develop additional features for the AI-powered functionality.
-2. Customize and extend the component library as needed.
-3. Implement user authentication and database integration using Prisma.

-## Getting Started

-To get started with the project, clone the repository and install the dependencies:

 ```bash
 git clone <repository-url>